 Whether you're planning to take classes or sign up for workshops, achieve your goals this year with a personal loan from Citi.
 Borrow up to ₱2 million and enjoy low interest rates, and friendly repayment terms.

 Apply through Moneymax (and get approved subsequently) to receive a special welcome gift worth.
 Promo runs for a limited period only, so hurry and apply today!

 Note: This product is sold by Union Bank of the Philippines, using certain trademarks temporarily under license from Citigroup Inc. and related group entities.

 List of Financial Goals for Those in Their 30s

-Those who are in their 30s generally have built a solid financial foundation.
-They already have their savings, a few investments here and there, and some mechanisms that will shield them from the uncertainties of the future.
+Those who are in their 30s generally have a solid financial foundation.
+They already have savings, a few investments here and there, and some mechanisms to shield them from the uncertainties of the future.

-You may also get disenchanted with your current career.
-You feel that the work that you’re doing isn’t aligned with your values and goals anymore.
+You may also become disheartened with your current career, or feel that the work you’re doing isn’t aligned with your values and goals anymore.
 If that’s the case, consider switching careers.
 Just a caveat, though: changing your career will mean stepping out of your comfort zone.

-Maybe you’ve bought a car or you’ve taken out a loan to fund your travel abroad.
-On top of that, your credit card debts are piling up.
-When your debts are out of control, you’ll notice that they take a toll on your financial health.
-With that, you need to get rid of them one by one, or at least make them manageable.
+Maybe you bought a car or took out a loan to fund your travel abroad, so your credit card debts are piling up.
+When your debts are out of control, they take a toll on your financial health.
+You need to get rid of them one by one, or at least make them more manageable.

 Also, there are multiple ways to make your money grow through real estate.
 You can rent it out long-term or lease it via booking sites, such as Airbnb.